-Q. I’m very careful always to use barrier contraceptives, so why would I need to bother with this vaccine?
+Q. I’m very careful always to use condoms, so why would I need to bother with this vaccine?

 A. Barrier contraceptives like condoms will help to protect against HPV, but they don’t offer complete protection because the virus can be transferred by any skin contact.
-That’s why it’s worth getting vaccinated.
+That’s why it’s worth getting vaccinated against HPV.

 A. The HPV vaccination protects against 70-90% of cervical cancer-causing HPV types.
 However, it doesn’t provide 100% protection.
 That’s why it’s really important that you continue to attend regular appointments for smear tests.

-Q. I received a full course of the vaccine, when do I need a booster?
+Q. I received a full course of the vaccine, when do I need a HPV booster?

 A. While it’s not necessary to get a booster, if you’ve been vaccinated with either Cervarix or Gardasil, you can get increased protection from a Gardasil 9 vaccination available through LloydsPharmacy Online Doctor.

 Q. I missed having the vaccines when I was at school and now I’m older and sexually active.
 Is it too late to have it now?

 A. The ideal time to be vaccinated is before becoming sexually active, as exposure to HPV may have already occurred.
 However, the vaccine will still protect against future exposure to HPV if received after becoming sexually active, so it’s definitely worth looking into!